September 30, 2015

 COLUMBIA, Mo. - Veterans United Home Loans is honored to announce it is one of the 100 Best Workplaces for Women by Great Place to Work and Fortune.
 The national lender focuses on VA Home Loans and was chosen as the 48th highest ranked company on the list.

 In the Great Places to Work survey, the women of our company shared what it's like to work here, said Amanda Andrade, chief people officer at Veterans United.
-We are thrilled to know the women at Veterans United are experiencing how much we value their contributions and we are equally excited they feel they are an integral part of our mission to enhance the lives of our co-workers, our Veterans and our communities.
+We are thrilled to know the women at Veterans United are experiencing how much we value their contributions.
+We are equally excited they feel they are an integral part of our mission to enhance the lives of our co-workers, our Veterans and our communities.

 Veterans United and the 99 other winning companies were selected based on evaluations by more than 135,000 female employees on Great Place to Work's Trust Index© employee survey.
 Women were surveyed on the fairness of their company's promotions, who has access to information and leadership, the level of support for employees' personal lives and the degree of inclusiveness and connection they feel with their colleagues.
 Scores also took into account how well-represented women are within the workforce, management and executive positions, how positively women experience their workplace's fairness and how favorable women's experiences are compared to the 138,000 men also surveyed.